February 23, 2016

 As the buffalo skull is turned into artful carvings, the impact is magnified.
 The chiseled patterns in a carved buffalo skull washes away the former meaning of the relic into the opposite of negativity, fear, and death.

 Famous Animal Skull Enthusiast

 Back in the 30’s, Georgia O’Keeffe created “Cow's Skull with Calico Roses”, a painting of a cow skull embellished with a macabre kind of artificial flowers used to adorn graves in New Mexico.
 It was exhibited in Alfred Stieglitz gallery, An American Place, between 1931 and 1932.
-O’Keeffe’s inspiration rooted from a drought she had witnessed in the South West.
-It was so bad that skeletons was seen all over the landscape as many animals starved to death.
+O’Keeffe’s inspiration rooted in a drought she had witnessed in the South West.
+It was so bad that skeletons were seen all over the landscape as many animals starved to death.
 She was moved by the happening and was fascinated enough to bring some back to New York to be able to paint them.

 She noted, "To me they are as beautiful as anything I know...The bones seem to cut sharply to the center of something that is keenly alive on the desert even tho' it is vast and empty and untouchable." - Excerpt from Art Institvet Chicago

 Why You Should Own a Buffalo Skull

 Whether it’s mounted on your living room, office, bedroom, or displayed by the bar, fence, or patio, the buffalo skull changes the whole look of the space.
 Shifting in motif, style, and execution, it is never dull as it can always uplift the room simply by its fierce façade.
 Since the buffalo symbolizes abundance and freedom and is considered as sacred by Native American tribes, their contribution as an immortalized part of space brings an air of the Great Plains or the Old West to the viewer.